The benefits of a custom golf club fitting are well documented.

-It could be a more straight forward lie angle change but another club change which is possible to achieve the best fit length for your current clubs is making them shorter or longer.
+It could be a more straight forward lie angle change but another club change that is possible to achieve the best fit length for your current clubs is making them shorter or longer.

-Once again an experienced and club fitter can cut your clubs down to size or extend them but that again is also not as straight forward as first it may appear.
+Once again an experienced club fitter can cut your clubs down to size or extend them but that again is also not as straight forward as it may first appear.

 Because the hard part when you start taking length off or adding it to existing clubs is again the weight.

 Cut a club shorter and the club fitter will likely need to add weight back on to the club head to get the overall weight back to what ‘feels’ right for your individual swing.

 And while that again can be done on irons it is a very difficult thing for even the best club fitters to do on drivers, fairway woods or hybrids.

 Lengthen an existing golf club and you will potentially need to remove weight from the club head by comparison to get the total weight right.